-Scrum Master with a deep sense of mission, who likes to create a positive and inspiring atmosphere.
-Eager to improve and focused on the solution.
-Privately loves dancing, reading and discovering new things like Feng Shui or scrapbooking.
+A Scrum enthusiast with a deep sense of purpose, who enjoys creating a positive and inspiring atmosphere.
+Eager to improve and focused on finding solutions.
+In private life, loves dancing, reading, and exploring new interests like Feng Shui and scrapbooking.

 In my previous articles, I shared some tips on how to make a great impression as a Scrum Master when joining a new team.
 I advised you on what to look for and how to engage with your team members to gather valuable insights.
 One of the first things I always inquire about is the product goals, vision, and roadmap.
 Why?
 Because they profoundly influence the team’s performance, behaviour, and challenges.
 Without clear goals, the team might feel lost, demotivated, and even micromanaged.
 While you can attempt to address these issues with various techniques and tools, their effectiveness will likely be short-lived unless you also focus on the roadmap.
 As Stephen R. Covey states in his book “The 7 Habits of Highly Effective People”, “Begin with the end in your mind”.
 This principle guides the approach I’m about to share in this article.